drorata/drorata.github.io/content/setting-new-computer.md

 I'm using `vim` as the editor in the console (mostly when it comes to commit messages for git).
 Still, coloring the editor is nice.
 I Simply added `syntax on` to `~/.vimrc`.

+## N.B.
+1

+After couple of days, as always, there are some additional items to mention:

+* [nb conda kernels](https://github.com/Anaconda-Platform/nb_conda_kernels) to treat Conda environments as Jupyter kernels
+* For [decision trees visualization](http://scikit-learn.org/stable/modules/tree.html#classification) I had to install `GraphViz` and `pydotplus`.
+The former using MacPorts and the latter using `conda install -c conda-forge pydotplus`.
+* [`pandoc`](http://pandoc.org/) is a nice to have around
+* Similarly, [`jq`](https://github.com/stedolan/jq/wiki/Installation) is very important to have around; simply using MacPorts.
+In addition, ['ack'](https://beyondgrep.com/) is worthy installing